3 Southern Side Dishes That Will (Almost) Make You Forget the Turkey on Thanksgiving

 A hands plates yellow sweet potato soup in white ramekins on a white background

-For a vegetable side this year, try our southern-style collard greens with black-eyed peas.
-This dish is a classic for a reason and a great way to enjoy greens in the cold weather months.
-Other greens like mustard, turnip and kale will work just as well in this recipe, though they each have a distinct flavor.
+For a vegetable side, try southern-style collard greens with black-eyed peas.
+Making this comforting classic is a great way to enjoy greens in the cold weather months.
+If you can't get your hands on collards, swap in mustard, turnip or kale.
+They work just as well, but each have a unique flavor profile.

-Then, take your dinner spread to the next level with these grilled Chesapeake Bay oysters smothered in garlicky, bacon-y butter.
-Big, plump, sweet Chesapeake Bay oysters like Rappahannock, Stingray Point or Olde Salt are at their peak during the holiday season, when the water is cooler.
-At ICE, we pile them with smoky compound butter flavored with bacon and garlic.
-If you put just too much butter on top, don’t worry — the butter will drip over the shell into the flames below, creating a lot of smoke and flavor — and this is a very good thing.
+Finally, grilled Chesapeake Bay oysters smothered in garlicky, bacon-y butter will level up your holiday hosting game.
+Big, plump, sweet Chesapeake Bay oysters like Rappahannock, Stingray Point or Olde Salt are at their peak during the holiday season, when waters are cooler.
+At ICE, we grill them in smoky compound butter flavored with bacon and garlic.
+(Don't worry if you put too much on top — it will drip over the shell into the flames below, creating exceptional smoke and flavor.)

 Give one or all of these southern-inspired recipes a try this year.
 Your holiday guests will thank you.